 Author Bio: Mark Medeiros is a “jack of all trades” and the founder of Slocum Studio.
-He loves photography, being out in nature, and kayaking on the river.
+He loves photography, nature, and kayaking on the river.
 Mark enjoys blogging, online marketing, and his clients.
 Who’s doing this write-up anyway:)

 This blog post is about a 12-minute read.
 I cover essential topics on how to Design an e-commerce website that will help you create a nicely designed and functional e-commerce website.

 You know the saying– If you’re going to do something, do it, right?

 You’re probably thinking, how do I do it right when I don’t know what’s right?
 Good question, not so good answer.